Richter BU Collection

 Étienne Antonelli(Valencia, Spain, August 24, 1879 – Montpellier, March 7, 1971) was a French professor and politician.

 He was also interested in politics and was one of the founders of the Committee for Social Democracy in 1906.
-In 1924, he was elected deputy for Haute-Savoie on the Cartel of the Left ticket and joined the SFIO group.
+In 1924, he was elected to the National Assembly from Haute-Savoie on the Cartel of the Left ticket and joined the SFIO caucus.
 He specialized in social issues and was the true architect of the first law on mandatory social insurance, passed in 1928.
-Defeated in the 1932 elections, he left politics.
+After losing his re-election bid in 1932, he left politics.

-A legacy with a wide range of content
+A legacy with diverse content

 Étienne Antonelli, a professor of law and economics, bequeathed his personal library to the Montpellier School of Law upon his death in 1971.